rayxke/kiritos-classroom/site/content/sks/fall2023/7C-english/assignment1.md

 ---
 ## Instructions

-* Choose a city and describe it
+* Prepare a presentation about the sport that has been assigned to you
-    * Why people like to live in this city?
+    * Introduce how to play the sport
-    * How many people live there?
+    * Introduce at least one athlete in the sport (For example Basketball has Lebron James)
-    * What are some historical elements of the city?
+    * Introduce one major competiton in the sport (For example Soccer has the World Cup)
 * The Powerpoint should be NO MORE than 10 slides.
 * Powerpoint should NOT contain full sentences.
 * It should contain visual aids and short prompts to remind you of what to talk about.